-This vigorous climber has deeply 3-lobed leaves, climbing tendrils, and purple-centred frilly white flowers, often followed by a heavy crop of purple, edible fruit.
-It is native to Paraguay, Brazil and parts of Argentina and although it is winter hardy, it may be killed off down to the ground in very hard winters, but it always re-grows from the roots.
+This vigorous climber has deeply 3-lobed leaves, climbing tendrils, and purple-centred frilly white flowers, followed by a heavy crop of purple, edible fruit.
+It is native to Paraguay, Brazil and parts of Argentina and although it is half hardy, it may be killed off down to the ground in hard winters, but reliably re-grows from the roots next spring.

 Sow seeds, covering them thinly, preferably in spring but can be at any time, in good light, at between 15 and 20 degrees C. Prick out small seedlings into 3 inch/8cm pots containing a John Innes, loam-based compost.
 Grow on before planting into a large container or sheltered spot outdoors, with climbing support, and be sure to protect them from freezing in winter.